ibm-cloud-docs/apps/tutorials/tutorial_bff.md

     * Deploy with Cloud Foundry, where you don’t need to manage the underlying infrastructure.

-## Step 5: Building and running the app locally
+## Step 5.
+Build and run the app locally
 {: #build-run}

 Deploying your app to the cloud in the last step created a toolchain.
 A toolchain creates a Git repository for your app where you can find the code there.
 Follow these steps to access your repo.
 You can build the app locally for testing before you push it to the cloud.